huggingface/diffusers/docs/source/en/using-diffusers/shap-e.md

 Shap-E is a conditional model for generating 3D assets which could be used for video game development, interior design, and architecture.
 It is trained on a large dataset of 3D assets, and post-processed to render more views of each object and produce 16K instead of 4K point clouds.
 The Shap-E model is trained in two steps:

-1. a encoder accepts the point clouds and rendered views of a 3D assets and outputs the latents of that 3D asset which are used to produce the asset's weights
+1. a encoder accepts the point clouds and rendered views of a 3D asset and outputs the parameters of implicit functions that represent the asset
 2. a diffusion model is trained on the latents produced by the encoder to generate either neural radiance fields (NeRFs) or a textured 3D mesh, making it easier to render and use the 3D asset in downstream applications

 This guide will show you how to use Shap-E to start generating your own 3D assets!